stevejay/middleengine-website/src/posts/2020-08-22-layered-canvas-rendering-issues-in-web-workers.md

 ![](/images/2020-08-22-layered-canvas-rendering-issues-in-web-workers/tearing-2-2x.gif "Flashes when using a Web Worker for canvas updates")

-If you want to try this test for yourself then the HTML file I used is available [here](/iframes/canvas-tearing.html).
+If you want to try this test for yourself then the HTML file I used is available <a href="/iframes/canvas-tearing.html" target="_blank">here</a>.
 It contains two demonstration widgets.
 The first one uses a Web Worker to update the canvases and the second one uses the main thread.
 The file will only work in a browser that supports `transferControlToOffscreen`.

 ## Conclusion